How to Write a Powerful College Application Essay

 How to Write a College Application Essay

-When it comes to actual writing, there are a lot of aspects to consider.
-A well-written essay must have a clear, logical flow and a central message it is trying to communicate.
+When it comes to the actual writing, there are a lot of aspects to consider.
+A well-written essay must have a clear logical flow and a key message that it is trying to communicate.
 There should be a common theme that keeps the essay relevant and a thesis that keeps things on track.
-This video from College Essay Advisors provides a few relevant tips to consider when writing a personal college essay: make it memorable, keep it unique, and more.
+This video from College Essay Advisors provides a few relevant tips to consider when writing the college essay: make it memorable, keep it unique, and more.

 What should an applicant include in a college essay?